-Meet the next awesome EDC light that’s the must-have ultra-bright flashlight: the Klarus Mi1C!
-It’s equipped with a CREE XP-L HI V3 LED and delivers a maximum output of 600 lumens and a max beam distance of 40 meters.
+Meet the next awesome EDC light that’s the must-have ultra-bright flashlight: the Klarus Mi1C and the Mi1C Ti/Cu!
+The Mi1C equipped with a CREE XP-L HI V3 LED and delivers a maximum output of 600 lumens and a max beam distance of 40 meters.
+The Mi1C Ti/Cu has a max beam distance of 107 meters due to the different beam pattern.
 The flashlight fades-on and fades-off so that your eyes easily adjust to the difference in brightness.
 It’s easy to operate with the single side switch that also features a lock out function so your flashlight won’t accidentally turn ON in your pocket or bag.
-With the professional grade optical lens that provides an even floodlight that’s softer on the eyes.
-It features a total of six outputs including two flashing modes: strobe and SOS.
+The Mi1C features a professional grade optical lens that provides an even floodlight that’s softer on the eyes.
+The Mi1C Ti/Cu features a conventional lens that still provides a floody beam, but has a hotspot and spill and has more throw to it.
+Both feature a total of six outputs including two flashing modes: strobe and SOS.
 With all these brightness outputs you can use the Mi1C in a variety of situations.
 With the built-in memory function, the Mi1C will turn onto the last brightness level you had it in.

 One awesome aspect of the Mi1C is the magnetic tail cap allowing you to affix the flashlight onto a metal surface and illuminate the area completely hands-free.
 This EDC flashlight can run on either one 16340 battery or one CR123 battery.
 It’s important to note that you won’t see as much power in the CR123 battery.
 The Mi1C also has a battery capacity indicator giving you an excellent idea of where the battery’s charge is at.

 Klarus makes certain all their products are durable and made to last.
 The Mi1C has an Intelligent Temperature Protection System (ITS) that monitors the internal temperature of the flashlight and adjusts the output to ensure the flashlight performs safely and at its best.
 The front and rear springs protect the battery from drops and shock damage and the flashlight features reverse polarity protection to protect the light and battery from incorrect battery loading.
 The Mi1C is crafted from aerospace aluminum alloy with a hard anodized finish.
-It’s also impact resistant up to 1 meter and is waterproof up to IPX8 standards.
+The Mi1C Ti is crafted from titanium which is lightweight, rugged, anti-corrosive, and has excellent heat dissipation.
+The Mi1C Cu is made from copper which looks amazing and ages beautifully.
+The Mi1C also impact resistant up to 1 meter and is waterproof up to IPX8 standards.
 This EDC flashlight is built to last you a long while!

 - Has a single side switch